 Wheelchairs rules on buses

 FRAM buses are designed according to universal design requirements.
-The size and weight of wheelchairs that can be brought on board buses is limited due to safety issues.
-The size and weight allowed correspond to electric wheelchairs that are commonly used today.
-You are responsible for keeping within these limits:
+For safety reasons there are some limitations regarding the size and weight of wheelchairs that can be brought on board buses.
+The size and weight allowed correspond to electric wheelchairs that are commonly used.

 Rules for dogs and cats

 Dogs can travel on board all buses, it is also allowed to travel with a cat in a cage.
-You can find the conditions for travelling with dogs on FRAM Express routes here.
+Here you can find the conditions for travelling with dogs on FRAM Ekspress routes.